plausible/website/_posts/2020-09-14-we-say-no-to-all-the-best-marketing-practices-when-growing-our-startup.md

 ---
 layout: post
-title: 16 best startup marketing practices we say no to (while growing our MRR by 1000% in 6 months)
+title: 16 best startup marketing practices we say "no" to (while growing our MRR by 1000% in 6 months)
 description: We reject, exclude and say no to the majority of the best marketing practices for growing a startup.
 We practice ethical marketing and grow while